Genie (feral child): Rescue

 In October 1970, when Genie was approximately 13 years and 6 months old, her parents had a violent argument in which her mother threatened to walk out if she could not call her own parents.
-Her husband eventually relented, and later that day she left with Genie when he was out of the house to go to her parents' house in Monterey Park, California; Genie's brother, by then 18, had already run away from home and was living with friends.
+Her husband eventually relented, and later that day she left with Genie when he was out of the house to go to her parents' house in Monterey Park, California; Genie's brother, by then 18, had already run away from home and was living with friends in the area.
 Around three weeks later, on November 4, their mother decided to apply for disability benefits for the blind in nearby Temple City, California, and brought Genie with her, but on account of her near-blindness she accidentally entered the general social services office next door.
 The social worker who greeted them instantly sensed something was wrong when she saw Genie, and was shocked to learn her true age, having estimated from her appearance and demeanor that she was around six or seven and possibly autistic, and after she and her supervisor questioned Genie's mother and confirmed Genie's age they immediately contacted police.
 Her parents were arrested and she became a ward of the court; because of her physical condition and near-total unsocialized state, a court order was immediately issued for her to be taken to the Children's Hospital Los Angeles.